 There were at least 6 types of game and seafood they feasted on for 3 days.
 Wild turkeys were one, and is a staple at our Thanksgiving meals now (although ours are tamer today).
 Deer, wildfowl, lobster, bass, and clams were other game and seafood that were shared.
 Some of the side dishes were corn, squashes, beans, and pumpkins.
 Are you getting hungry?
 What's on your Thanksgiving menu?
-As we add our sixth verse, our song goes like this, "On the sixth day of Thanksgiving, we recount gratefully six game and fish, five trip attempts, four peace pipes, three days feasting, two Indians, and a Mayflower on the sea." #thanksgivingsong #gameon #fish #pilgrims #seafood #indians #singaroundthetable #11days #grateful #angels #angelbooksforkids #whereisyourangel #angelwatchingoverme
+As we add our sixth verse, our song goes like this, "On the sixth day of Thanksgiving, we recount gratefully six game and fish, five trip attempts, four peace pipes, three days feasting, two Indians, and a Mayflower on the sea." #thanksgivingsong #gameon #fish #pilgrims #seafood #indians #singaroundthetable #11days #grateful #angels #angelbooksforkids #whereisyourangel #angelwatchingoverme Did you know that the Pilgrims made at least 5 attempts to leave England because of the religious persecution they were facing?
+As long as they had breath, they weren't giving up.

 Their first attempt was when they hired a ship captain to take them to Holland.
 They left in the middle of the night so as not to be captured.
 After travelling a long way, they finally saw a light in the water that was the ship they hired to take them to freedom.
 Turned out this ship captain double crossed them and told the authorities.
 The ship captain was paid by England for turning them in.
 He also got to keep the monies the Pilgrims, also known as Puritans, paid him.
 They were then thrown into prison.
 The second attempt to leave also happened at night with a different hired ship captain.
 They separated to avoid suspicion with the men getting in the ship first.
 As they were approaching the women and children so they could board, soldiers were spotted on the horizon.
 This captain didn't want to get caught so he took off with the men, leaving the women and children behind.
 As the ship went out of the harbor towards the North Sea, a huge storm came and took them away.
 After 14 days, the ship and men arrived in Holland but the women and children were put in prison again in England.
 The third attempt was a year later when the men were able to go back to England, be rejoined with their families, and bring them to Holland.
 After a few years in Holland, the Pilgrims went back to England.
 It was there they decided to take two ships to the new world, known as America.
 Their fourth attempt was with the Mayflower and the Speedwell.
 They left England in the summer but the Speedwell starting taking on water and both ships had to turn around and go back to the harbor.
 After deciding who would go and who would stay behind in England, the Mayflower left the harbor with the Pilgrims and other passengers.
 This was the Puritans fifth and final attempt to reach a land where they would not be persecuted for their faith.
 And you thought your family trips were stressful!
 The fifth stanza is a nod to the steadfastness and unwavering faith of the Pilgrims.
 Fifth verse including the first, "On the fifth day of Thanksgiving, we recount gratefully five trip attempts, four peace pipes, three days feasting, two Indians, and a Mayflower on the sea." #thanksgivingsong #fallholiday #trials #faith #pilgrims #steadfastness #notgivingup #singaroundthetable #11days #grateful #angels #angelbooksforkids #whereisyourangel #angelwatchingoverme We are on day 4 of our new Thanksgiving song that is sure to be a repeat at Thanksgiving feasts coast to coast.

 The fourth stanza is about making treaties and being friends.
 We need friends to help us in hard times and to celebrate with us in good times.
 The Pilgrims and the Indians became allies.
 They solidified that relationship with a treaty and an Indian tradition.
 Chief Massasoit, Governor John Carver, Edward Winslow, William Bradford and others solidified the pact by smoking a peace pipe.
 For our song, we will take some literary license and say it was 4 peace pipes.
 The historic picture shows only one peace pipe but it was probably passed around to at least these four men.
 Fourth verse including the first, "On the fourth day of Thanksgiving, we recount gratefully four peace pipes, three days feasting, two Indians, and a Mayflower on the sea."
-Catchy so far, huh? #thanksgivingsong #fallholiday #peacepipes #indians #pilgrims #allies #passthepeacepipe #singaroundthetable #11days #grateful #angels #angelbooksforkids #whereisyourangel #angelwatchingoverme How many days are you going to be celebrating Thanksgiving?
-One?
-Two?
-Three?
-Typically our country's Thanksgiving meal happens on one day.
-The leftovers may last longer but the actual day of giving thanks is only one.
+Catchy so far, huh? #thanksgivingsong #fallholiday #peacepipes #indians #pilgrims #allies #passthepeacepipe #singaroundthetable #11days #grateful #angels #angelbooksforkids #whereisyourangel #angelwatchingoverme |

 Archives